alekcz/charmander/README.md

 3. Set the GOOGLE_CLOUD_PROJECT environment to the id of your project

 4. Set the FIREBASE_CONFIG environment variable to the contents of your `json` key file.
-Wrap the key contents in single quotes to escape all the special characters within it. e.g. FIREBASE_CONFIG='`contents-of-json`'
+(Sometimes it may be necessary to wrap the key contents in single quotes to escape all the special characters within it. e.g. FIREBASE_CONFIG='`contents-of-json`')

 5. initialize the admin sdk in `charmander`